getCUJO/QoOID/draft-ietf-ippm-qoo.md

 and finding a distance measure (between requirement and actual measured capability).

-## Binary Network Capacity Threshold
+## Binary Throughput Threshold
-Choosing a binary network capacity threshold is to reduce complexity, but it must be acknowledged that many applications are not that simple.
+Choosing a binary throughput threshold is to reduce complexity, but it must be acknowledged that many applications are not that simple.
 Network requirements can be set up per quality level (resolution, frames per-second, etc.) for the application if necessary.